 Qualified Beef Tax Credit Program

-The Missouri Agricultural and Small Business Development Authority (MASBDA) provides Missouri tax credits to Missouri’s qualified beef producers who raise and background or finish Missouri born qualified beef animals to a weight of two hundred (200) pounds or more over their established baseline weight.
+The Missouri Agricultural and Small Business Development Authority (MASBDA) provides Missouri tax credits to Missouri’s qualified beef producers who raise and background or finish Missouri born qualified beef animals to a weight of one hundred (100) pounds or more over their established baseline weight.

 How Does the Program Work?

-To participate in the loan program, a beef producer must first be certified by MASBDA at which time a baseline weight will be established.
+To participate in the tax credit program, a beef producer must first be certified by MASBDA at which time a baseline weight will be established.

 To be qualified and for the establishment of a baseline weight, the following documents must be included: